A - Z Recycling and Waste Guide

 Metal

-Many of the District towns provide free, ongoing scrap metal collection at their transfer station, except for Freon-containing appliances.
+Many of the District towns provide free, ongoing scrap metal collection at their transfer station, except for Freon-containing appliances (they'll take them but there is a fee to cover Freon removal).
 See “Freon”.

 PLEASE NOTE: Large items like junk cars or large farm equipment cannot be added to the normal scrap metal piles, please see “Automobiles,” or give us a call for more options.